 3. Wood Veneer is the most common edge banding material for plywood cabinet sides, drawer fronts, and MDF wardrobe doors.
 It’s made from thin slices of wood—typically oak, maple, ash, walnut, birch, and mahogany—that are joined together in a roll using finger jointing.

 It usually features a heat-sensitive glue backing.
 And it comes in a range of thicknesses, so it’s important to use the right one depending on the application.

 Pros: It’s attractive, durable, and strong.
 It provides a clean solid-wood look, and it’s pre-sanded to absorb stains and finishes and seamlessly match your wood.
 Cons: It’s not heat resistant.
 Avoid putting it near a heater.
 It doesn’t do well in high-use environments.

 According to RA Learning Center, there are at least four methods of applying edge banding.
 There are a lot of things to say about each of these but for now, here’s a simple list of application methods and mediums.

 - Hot air/laser

 - Laser edging

-Like any woodworking solution, edge banding has its pros and cons.
-One of the primary issues that you might find in furniture that has edge banding is that it peels.
-Remember those mounting work orders?
-This is why.
+One issue you might find in furniture that has edge banding is that it peels.
+Why?

 Sometimes, for different reasons, the adhesive can fail.
 When that happens, the edge banding will start to peel away from the edge.